-"Operating Expense" means any expense incurred in the operation of Gaming that is specifically designated as an Operating Expense in any Management Contract or which by operation of Generally Accepted Accounting Principles, consistently applied, is so treated
+"Operating Expense" means any expense incurred in the operation of Gaming that is specifically designated as an Operating Expense in any Management Contract or which by operation of Generally Accepted Accounting Principles, consistently applied, is so treated.

-"Ordinance" means this Tribal Gaming Ordinance of the Eastern Band of Cherokee Indians, as amended from time to time, and any Rules promulgated hereunder.
+"Ordinance" means this Tribal Gaming Ordinance of the Confederated Salish and Kootenai Tribes, as amended from time to time, and any Rules promulgated hereunder.